MOBB-PF/rhcs-rosa-cluster-tf/README.md

 In each CI *.github/workflows/* yaml file.
 The following commented out CI step code and all resources associated with cluster will be destroyed on the creation of a pull request against the branch this cluster was created on.

+To destroy locally - run the make destroy command in the terraform folder once you have confirmed you have the right state variables set.

 ```
       # - name: Terraform Destroy
       #   id: destroy